 Cameron County reports 2 coronavirus-related deaths

-Two men from Brownsville died as a result of the virus, according to a news release from Cameron County.
+Two women from Brownsville died as a result of the virus, according to a news release from Cameron County.

 More News